upworthy

 In this instance, the students should be held back in order to fully learn the year’s curriculum.
 But Odion argues that parents fight against it “because they are more concerned about the optics of a child being held back than actually taking care of the child's needs."

-While the research shows that holding kids back a grade doesn’t necessarily improve their academic performance, and that there are pros and cons either way, the biggest point Odion seems to be trying to make is that parents need to be more proactive in their child’s education.
+While the research shows that holding kids back a grade does improve their academic performance by granting them more time, there are still significant pros and cons to consider.
+In other words, being held back might not be the best solution for every struggling child.
+The biggest point Odion seems to be trying to make is that in addition to teachers and administrators, parents need to be more proactive in their child’s education.

 "Parents, y'all can't be backseat drivers about your child's learning.
 You have to help reinforce it at home.
 You put a kid in front of that phone or iPad whenever they come home, it better be on YouTube, and it better be learning about letters and sight words.
 You can't tell me you can't read to the kid.
 It takes 10 minutes to read to the kid.
 No one is that busy,” she concludes.